How to Install WooCommerce on Your WordPress Website

 - Several shortcodes for inserting content into posts and pages.

-It’s also worth bearing in mind that WooCommerce works a little differently on a WordPress Multisite install.
-Each site will share a database, but save information in separate data tables.
-This makes each store its own separate entity.
+It’s worth noting that WooCommerce works a little differently on a WordPress Multisite install.
+Each site will share a database but store information in separate data tables.
+This setup makes each store its own separate entity.
 You will not be able to share information between the stores, such as user accounts, products, or checkout information.
 However, you can share extensions and themes across multiple WooCommerce sites.

 Step 2: Add Your Store’s Basic Information